The Cost Implications of PostgreSQL Synchronous Replication

 • remote_apply – transaction has been written, flushed, and applied on the remote node

-We decided to test each of these to see how much overhead write guarantees impose as they become more strict.
-The only other variable we changed for each benchmark was the amount of clients.
+We decided to test each of these to see how much overhead write guarantees impose as they become stricter.
+The only variable we changed for each benchmark was the number of clients.

 Let’s take a look at how everything turned out:

-It’s no surprise that local commits were the fastest by quite a wide margin.
+Unsurprisingly, local commits were the fastest by quite a wide margin.
 However, consider what happens as the client count increases.
-At 40 clients, “remote_write” is only 60% as fast as “local”, but at 80 clients it’s 84%, and the gap only closes as client count increases.
+At 40 clients, “remote_write” is only 60% as fast as “local”, but at 80 clients, it’s 84%, and the gap only closes as the client count increases.
 Additionally, note that the “remote_write” and “on” synchronous modes eclipse the 40-client “local” commits starting at 120 clients.
 Query latency follows a very similar trajectory.

-At 40 clients, “remote_write” adds 67% more write latency over “local” transactions (6.5ms), but at 80 clients additional latency is only 19% at around 3.3ms.
-Remember that our chosen hardware is only equipped with 8 total CPU threads, so the accumulated latency is already steadily increasing due to context switching.
+At 40 clients, “remote_write” adds 67% more write latency over “local” transactions (6.5ms), but at 80 clients, the additional latency is only 19%, at around 3.3ms.
+Remember that our chosen hardware is only equipped with eight total CPU threads, so the accumulated latency is steadily increasing due to context switching.
 Another 5ms of additional latency added to 33ms is proportionally less overhead than adding 6.5 to 9.5.

-The story actually gets a bit more interesting when we reduce the network latency to 3ms.
+The story gets more interesting when we reduce the network latency to 3ms.
 We selected 10ms to represent a relatively large geographical distribution, such as three data centers separated by several hundred miles.
 Proximity is one thing that can vary immensely, and availability zones within most cloud services are probably much closer than 10ms.
-There’s also the lingering question of round-trip-times causing effectively exponential latency amplification.
+The lingering question of round-trip-times causing effectively exponential latency amplification.

 The resulting benchmark results appear to substantiate these speculations: